The oven goes on without fear of working up a sweat and the smell of something delicious wafts through the house, bringing its own kind of warmth.

 Fruitful flavours

-Denmark Heritage Apples grow a fabulous range of apples in the Great Southern, including some harder-to-find varieties, while Newton Orchards have been cultivating apples and pears in the Southern Forests for more than 90 years.
-We’d never turn down a piece of fresh fruit, there’s more than one way to get some of the season’s bounty into your bellies.
+Newton Orchards have been cultivating apples and pears in the Southern Forests for more than 90 years.
+While we’d never turn down a piece of fresh fruit, there’s more than one way to get some of the season’s bounty into your bellies.
 Apples are delicious baked.
 Try this easy apple tea cake or make it a little savoury with this spinach, spinach and parmesan pie.
 Pears won’t be put in the shade, either.
 It’s tough to choose between this pretty pear cake, with the intoxicating scent of star anise, or a pear crumble so simple it can be whipped up in the microwave.
-Just be sure to top your choice with a dollop of local cream from The Cheeky Cow or yoghurt from Brownes Dairy.
+Just be sure to top your choice with a dollop of local cream from Bannister Downs Dairy or yoghurt from Brownes Dairy.

 Baking secrets